Alberta Street News

-Edmonton Street News, also known by its abbreviated letters ESN is a street newspaper in Edmonton, Alberta, Canada.
+Alberta Street News, formerly Edmonton Street News, is a street newspaper in Edmonton, Alberta, Canada.
 It was established in 2002 and is distributed on the streets of Edmonton and, since August 2010 when Calgary Street Talk was discontinued, in Calgary, to the homeless, handicapped and underemployed in exchange for a donation.

-Vendors purchase papers at 50 cents a copy.
+Vendors purchased papers at 50 cents a copy in 2003.

-In 2012, the name changed to Alberta Street News.
+In 2012, the name changed from Edmonton Street News to Alberta Street News.